Ameritech

-AT&T Teleholdings, Inc., formerly known as Ameritech Corporation (and before that American Information Technologies Corporation), is an American telecommunications company that arose out of the 1984 AT&T divestiture.
-Ameritech was one of the seven Regional Bell Operating Companies that was created following the breakup of the Bell System.
+AT&T Teleholdings, Inc., formerly known as Ameritech Corporation (and, before that, American Information Technologies Corporation), was an American telecommunications company that arose out of the 1984 AT&T divestiture.
+Ameritech was one of the seven Regional Bell Operating Companies created following the breakup of the Bell System.
 Ameritech was acquired in 1999 by SBC Communications, which subsequently acquired AT&T Corporation in 2006, becoming the present-day AT&T.

 Overview

 Ameritech was created as a holding company that owned five former Bell System companies in the Midwest.
 Under its umbrella were: